tst-devs/UriShell/README.md

 - param1...paramN - parameters of the object being resolved.
 UriShell doesn't care about them.

 # Error handling
-By default all exceptions thrown during resolution are handled by UriShell and written to TraceListener.
+By default all exceptions thrown during resolution are handled by UriShell and logged to Trace.
-But you can directly specify that you are responsible for exception handling by calling *OpenOrThrow* instead of *Open*:
+But you can directly specify that your responsibility for exception handling by calling *OpenOrThrow* instead of *Open*:
 ```
 try
 {